Staff VPN service guide

 1. Check The Connection To Your ISP

 Check your connection to the Internet in general e.g. if you can access web pages and send and receive email then your Internet connection is OK.
-Note in particular that if your computer goes into sleep/hibernation mode then there’s a possibility that the internet connection may not have been re-established successfully when you start using the computer again.

 2. Check Corporate Firewall settings

 If you are behind a corporate firewall in an external institution and you cannot establish a connection then the local Network Administrators of that institution would need to advise on whether or not port 443 is enabled outbound to the IP address 184.108.40.206.
 If you continue to have difficulties please contact the IT Service Desk.